 - Preheat the oven to 350ºF.
 For best results, line a 8X4 bread pan with an oversized piece of parchment paper.
 This helps you lift the bread out of the pan to cool, while keeping the streusel topping in place.
 Otherwise, grease the loaf pan with nonstick cooking spray.

 - Stir the liquid ingredients into the dry ingredients until just mixed and no flour pockets remain.
 Layer half the dough on the bottom of the prepared pan.
 Sprinkle the top with 3 tablespoons cinnamon sugar mixture.
-Reserve the rest for the streusel topping.
+Set the rest aside for the streusel topping.
 Use a knife to swirl the cinnamon into the batter.
-Top the cinnamon sugar layer with the remaining bread dough.
+Top with the remaining bread dough.

-- To make the streusel topping, add the softened butter and 1 tsp. flour to the remaining cinnamon sugar mixture.
+- To make the streusel topping, add the softened butter and 1 teaspoon flour to the remaining cinnamon sugar mixture.
 Use a fork to combine the butter in thoroughly.
 Sprinkle the crumbles on top of the bread.
-Use a knife to swirl in gently.
+Use a knife to swirl in gently.1 tablespoon butter, 1 teaspoon gluten free all purpose flour

-- Bake 50-55 minutes, or until a butter knife inserted in the middle comes out without wet dough.
+- Rest the dough for 10-15 minutes in the pan, letting the moisture absorb and building out the structure so it doesn't sink.
+Bake for 50-55 minutes, or until a butter knife inserted in the middle comes out without wet dough.
 Cool in the pan for 10 minutes and then use the parchment paper to lift the bread out onto a cooling rack.
 Pull down the parchment to allow air to circulate around the bread.

 - After cooling, mix together the powdered sugar, milk, and vanilla extract for the glaze frosting and drizzle over the top.
-Allow the glaze to harden slightly before slicing.
+Allow the glaze to harden slightly before slicing.¼ cup powdered sugar, 1 teaspoon milk, ¼ teaspoon vanilla extract

 Instead of buttermilk add 1 tablespoon vinegar to a liquid measuring cup.
 Add enough non-dairy milk, such as almond milk, to reach the 1 cup mark.
 Stir and let sit for 5-10 minutes.
 Proceed with recipe as written.
 For the streusel topping, you have two choices.
-Either omit the butter and flour and simply sprinkle the remaining cinnamon sugar on top, or substitute solidified coconut oil or vegan butter in the streusel topping.do I have to use buttermilk?
+Either omit the butter and flour and simply sprinkle the remaining cinnamon sugar on top, or substitute solidified coconut oil or vegan butter in the streusel topping.Buttermilk substitute

 Thank you Melissa for responding!
 I made your cinnamon bread and we loved it!
 Will be making this often especially through the holidays!